-4.2.2 Population and Human Health
+5.3 Population & Human Health

-4.2.2.1 Population
+5.3.1 Population

-Census data from 2016 indicates that the current population of Trim is c.8,793 persons.
+Census data from 2016 indicates that the current population of Trim is c.
+8,793 persons.
 The population of Trim as per Census 2011 was 8,005 persons.
-Therefore, the period from 2011 to 2016 has seen growth of almost 10%.
-Growth in the county and state over the same period was 5.92% and 3.78% respectively, which indicates the significance of the recent population growth in Trim.
-Population density varies from greater than 2000/sqm in the developed town centre to less than 100/sqm in the surrounding landscape, refer to Figure 4.2.
+Therefore, between 2011 and 2016 there has been a growth of almost 10%.

+Growth in the County and State over the same period was 5.92% and 3.78% respectively, which indicates the significance of the recent population growth in Trim.
+Population density varies from greater than 2,000sqm in the developed Town Centre to less than 100sqm in the surrounding landscape, see Figure 5.2 below.

-Figure 4.2 Population Density Trim (source CSI)
+Figure 5.2: Population Density Trim (CSO)

-4.2.2.2 Human Health
+5.3.2 Human Health

-Human health is effected by a range of environmental components such as air, water or soil through which contaminants or pollutants have the potential to cause harm and can be transported so that they come into contact with human beings.
+Human health has the potential to be impacted upon by environmental factors such as air, water or soil through which contaminants or pollutants have the potential to cause harm and can be transported so that they come into contact with human beings.
 Hazards or nuisances to human health can arise as a result of exposure to these factors arising from incompatible adjacent land uses for example.
-These factors have been considered with regard to the baseline of each environmental considerations and the identification and evaluation of the likely significant environmental effects of implementing the Draft Variation.
+These factors have been considered with regard to the baseline of each environmental considerations and the identification and evaluation of the likely significant environmental effects of implementing the Variation.